When promoting yourself, what do you write? And what information do readers want to know?

 This newly-discovered love of research and “all things old” led eventually to my first three Australian historical novels – When Hope Is Strong (1995), Where The River Ends (1996) and Song From The Heart (1997).
 They were all published by Pan Macmillan.

 The main fiction genre in which I write is commonly labeled “popular fiction”.
-Although this genre is often shunned by some aspiring “literary” critics and bookshops as inconsequential, the fact remains that popular fiction is what sells in Australia today.
+Although this genre is often shunned by some aspiring “literary” critics as inconsequential, the fact remains that popular fiction is what sells in Australia today.
 I write to entertain, not to confuse.
 At the same time, because my novels have an historical background, I suppose, in a sense, they impart knowledge of Australia and its times to my readers.

 Learning about Australia